guide14 min read

 Step 2: File the Application

-Submit Form 1-D-1 (Application for 1-d-1 Agricultural Use Appraisal) to your county appraisal district.
+Submit Form 50-129 (Application for 1-d-1 (Open-Space) Agricultural Use Appraisal) to your county appraisal district.
 In Wise County, this is the Wise County Appraisal District.
 The application is due by April 30 of the tax year you want the exemption to begin, though late applications may be accepted with a penalty.

 Step 3: Provide Documentation